 Maybe it was China.

-You know, I mean, it's it's insane that she's not in any trouble and that she got an exoneration before even an investigation.
+You know, I mean, it's insane that she's not in any trouble and that she got an exoneration before even an investigation.

-So um what can you tell us about the joint defense agreement that you had with President Trump's legal team?
+So what can you tell us about the joint defense agreement that you had with President Trump's legal team?

-My understanding, what I told David to do, and I never participated in any of these conversations, I didn't hear them, because I'm not a lawyer.
+My understanding, what I told David to do, and I never participated in any of these conversations.

 This was lawyer to lawyer.

-And what my instructions were to David were were uh let the president know through Jay Sekolo what's going on with Mueller from our perspective, but what we're seeing, what we're being asked, share that with the president.
+And what my instructions were to David were let the president know through Jay Sekolo what's going on with Mueller from our perspective, what we're seeing, what we're being asked.

-Uh don't ask for advice.
+Don't ask for advice.

-We don't want the president's advice, we don't want any coordination.
+We don't want any coordination.

-It's a one-way communication, David, and this uh David affirms that this is how he did it, where we share information with Jay Sekolo and don't expect anything in return.
+And David affirms that this is how he did it, where we share information with Jay Sekholo and don't expect anything in return.

-I had no intermediate contact at all, no direct contact, no intermediate contact, and no contact whatsoever of any kind with Julian Assange.
+I had no contact whatsoever of any kind with Julian Assange.

-You never hacked anybody, I assume, is that correct?
+You never hacked anybody, I assume.

 No, I never did.